teresa-nguyen/teresa-nguyen-website/pages/posts/1-controlled-input.md

 }
 ```

-An input form element whose value is controlled by React in this way is called a "controlled component".
+An input form element whose value is controlled by React in this way is called a "controlled component."